2021 NES IFFGD 30th Anniversary Event:

 Virtual Pediatric Edition

-To commemorate the 30th anniversary of the International Foundation for Gastrointestinal Disorders, we will be hosting a very special virtual edition of the Norton Education Series (NES).
-The Nancy and Bill Norton Patient Education Series Event: IFFGD’s Thirtieth Anniversary Pediatric Edition will be a free virtual event with pre-recorded videos that will be released on November 7, 2021.
+To commemorate the 30th anniversary of the International Foundation for Gastrointestinal Disorders, we hosted a very special virtual edition of the Norton Education Series (NES).
+The Nancy and Bill Norton Patient Education Series Event: IFFGD’s Thirtieth Anniversary Pediatric Edition is now available.

 Rachel Rosen, MD, MPH